Quantifying and Understanding Factors Affecting Tissue Nitrate Accumulation in Organic Celery

 Summary:

 Organic agriculture emphasizes the improvement of soil organic matter and stresses the foundation of maintaining healthy soil structure and diverse biological activity.
 With a fundamentally unique approach to soil fertility, the avoidance of many synthetic inputs leaves the organic grower much more dependent on soil biological processes that govern nutrient pools and transformations.
 Differences in fertility management and the challenges associated with navigating site- and season-specific variations in nutrient release and availability may result in different tissue nitrate contents in vegetable crops.
-Previous studies have indicated that nitrate content is lower in organic foods than their conventional counterparts in many cases.
+Previous studies have indicated that nitrate content is often lower in organic foods than their conventional counterparts.
 Celery is known as a nitrate accumulator, and celery powder has been utilized as an alternative to traditional food preservatives.
-Regardless of the controversy associated with nitrates and human health and the restriction on maximum nitrate levels of certain leafy greens in Europe, the USDA National Organic Program currently places conventional celery powder on the National List for non-organically produced agricultural products allowed as ingredients in processed products labeled as organic.
+Regardless of the controversy associated with nitrates and human health and the restriction on maximum nitrate levels of certain leafy greens in Europe, the USDA National Organic Program currently places conventional celery powder on the National List for non-organically produced agricultural products allowed as ingredients in processed products labeled as Certified Organic.
 Concerns have recently been expressed questioning the use of conventional celery powder in the production of organic processed meats, although a lack of consistent, research-based recommendations for organic growers to meet the needs of the processing industry remains a significant barrier.
-To date, little research-based information is available regarding varietal differences in celery nitrate levels and the impact of soil fertility management on nitrate accumulation in celery.
+To date, little research-based information is available regarding varietal differences in celery nitrate levels, and the impact of soil fertility management on nitrate accumulation in celery.

 Project Objectives: